‘The Blacklist’ Boss Jon Bokenkamp on Series Finale: ‘We Have a Story and It’s One We’re Sticking To’

 ‘The Blacklist’ creator had an ending in mind long before his exit

-The season 8 finale of The Blacklist left viewers stunned when the leading lady Elizabeth Keen (Megan Boone) was killed off.
-While it’s not the end of Reddington’s journey, or that of the series just yet, it is the end of an era.
+The season 8 finale of The Blacklist left viewers stunned.
+Leading lady Elizabeth Keen (Megan Boone) was killed off in a surprising twist.
+While it’s not the end of Reddington’s journey or that of the series just yet, it is the end of an era.
 In that same Digital Trends interview, Bokenkamp seemed confident in how the series would end.

 He continued: “We’re fortunate to know where we’re going and fortunate to have smart writers on staff who are keeping us in line with that.
 I don’t think we could tell as complex a story or as emotional a story if we were just winging it.”